Passing the 5 Tests for Trust with RAD

 I divide and conquer by keeping them away from siblings and animals until we have some conscience development going on.
 If they still manage to be unkind they do a 3BI very quickly and then an act of kindness for the one they hurt.
 Whether they hurt with words or actions, they need to do something for them.
 For a sibling, they can do their chore for them or clear their place at the table etc. They must think of it themselves.
 It must be accepted by the sibling with a smile or it is back to the drawing board.
 For the pets, they can poop scoop or wash a bowl, I do not allow them to touch the victim (back rub etc.).
 Abusing animals is a serious sign of deep pathology.
 Run, not walk to your nearest trained therapist that knows how to treat RAD.

-For more information on Conscience Development be sure and watch my up-coming webinar March 14 .
-I will cover the details on how to assess and build it.
-You can get your seat here.
+For more information on Conscience Development be sure and watch my webinar How to Cultivate a Conscience.

 We can make a difference, Nancy Thomas